mycojs/myco/README.md

 │       └── core
 │       └── typescript
 ├── .gitignore
-├── myco.d.ts
 ├── myco.toml
 └── tsconfig.json
 ```

-The `vendor` and `myco.d.ts` files are .gitignored by default: they're added by Myco
+The `vendor` folder is .gitignored by default: it's created and maintained by Myco
-when you run `myco check` and will always match the version of Myco that's being run.
-In the future, the `vendor` directory will include other packages installed through the
-Myco package manager.
+and contains your `deps` defined in `myco.toml`.

 ## Structure of the Myco codebase